Multiway empirical likelihood: Benchmark case: Two-way empirical likelihood for mean

 \begin{thm} Under Assumption \ref{asm:MEL}, it holds

 where $\xi\sim N(0,\lim_{n\to\infty}(\underline{n}\sigma_{L}^{2}+\sigma_{R}^{2}))$ and $\Omega=\lim_{n\to\infty}(\underline{n}\sigma_{L}^{2}+2\sigma_{R}^{2})$. \end{thm}

 \begin{rem} This theorem says that the asymptotic distribution of the MEL statistic $\ell(\theta)$ depends on the behaviour of the variance component $\sigma_{L}^{2}$ for the linear term in (\ref{eq:Hoeff}).
 If it is asymptotically non-negligible in the sense that $\sigma_{L}^{2}$ does not converge to zero at least as fast as $\underline{n}^{-1}$, then the MEL statistic is asymptotically pivotal.
 However, when $\sigma_{L}^{2}$ converges to zero at a rate of $\underline{n}^{-1}$ or faster, then the MEL statistic is no longer pivotal and its asymptotic distribution depends on $\underline{n}$, $\sigma_{L}^{2}$, and $\sigma_{R}^{2}$.
-If $\tau_n$, $(U_{i0})_i$, and $(U_{0j})_j$ in (\ref{eq:AH}) are known to the statistician and $(U_{ij})_{i,j}$ do not enter $\tau_n$, then the discrepancy between ``$2\sigma_{R}^{2}$'' in $\Omega$ and ``$\sigma_{R}^{2}$'' in the variance of $\xi$ can be understood as a two-sample $U$-statistics generalization of the Efron-Stein bias for the second-order bias.
-Nonetheless, under our asymptotic framework, this bias emerges in the first-order. \end{rem}
+If $\tau$, $(U_{i0})_i$, and $(U_{0j})_j$ in (\ref{eq:AH}) are known to the statistician and $(U_{ij})_{i,j}$ do not enter $\tau$, then the discrepancy between ``$2\sigma_{R}^{2}$'' in $\Omega$ and ``$\sigma_{R}^{2}$'' in the variance of $\xi$ can be understood as a two-sample $U$-statistic generalization of the second order Efron-Stein bias.
+Nonetheless, under our asymptotic framework, this bias emerges in the first-order. { A similar phenomenon is also documented in Theorem 2 in \cite{mackinnon2021wild} for the ``two-term" version of Eicker-White type cluster robust variance estimator.} \end{rem}

 In order to conduct statistical inference based on the MEL statistic $\ell(\theta)$, we need to employ different critical values for the different cases.
 In particular, for the nearly degenerate case, we need to estimate $Var(\xi)$ and $\Omega$.
 Thus, it is desirable to modify the MEL statistic to have the same limiting distribution for both cases.